 Co-author of The Complete Idiot’s Guide to Classical Music and two best-selling books with Victor Borge, he also joined with his brother, Alexander Sherman, to compile a pictorial history of their celebrated mother, pianist Nadia Reisenberg.

 In this edition of the 50th anniversary of WQXR, Robert Sherman interviews WQXR host George Jellinek who discusses his tenure at the station where he began the well-known program, The Vocal Scene.
-Sherman plays an excerpt from Music in Review as well as an interview with De los ...
+Sherman plays an excerpt from Music in Review as well as an interview with De los Angeles.
+At ...

 Abram Chasins' 83rd birthday tribute.
 Host Bob Sherman intersperses an interview with Chasins with one of his compositions, Three Chinese Pieces (1926).